-There are ton of variations you can do with Pull-Ups as well.
+There are tons of variations you can do with Pull-Ups as well.
 Weighted Pull-ups, Chin-ups and Mountain Climber Pull-Ups just to name a few.
 You can also start with assisted Pull-Ups while you build your strength.

-Almost every football player’s favorite exercise also happens to one of the best ones for them.
+Almost every football player’s favorite exercise also happens to be one of the best ones for them.
 Bench Press is an excellent upper-body compound exercise, meaning it works many muscles at the same time.

 Obviously, Bench Press works the chest, but it also targets the shoulders and the triceps as well (even muscles like the Lats are involved in Bench Pressing).

 Exercises that can help develop shoulder stability and, ultimately, shoulder health are important aspects of a football player’s upper body training.
 One of my favorite groups of exercises for this is the A, Y, T combination.

 This group of three exercises works to strengthen the musculature around the rotator cuff to help keep football players’ shoulders stable and healthy.
 A, Y, Ts can easily be included in a proper warm-up consisting of other shoulder stability and shoulder mobility exercises.

 I had a coach who loved to say, “If you’re bench pressing on the field then something has gone horribly wrong.”
 He was referencing the fact that if you’re bench pressing, it means you’ve found yourself laying on your back with another player laying on top of you.
 Not a great place to be on the field.